Leadership Skills - How to Really Develop Them

 Managerial competencies don’t pull 1: the overconfidence bias

 Surveys show that 90% (sometimes more) drivers think they would drive cars above average (Svenson, 1981).
-Which brings us to the topic: The overconfidence bias is the constant overestimation of our own abilities, to which we are all naturally subject & #8211; Men tend to be stronger than women (Jakobsson, Levin & Kotsadam, 2013).
+Which brings us to the topic: The overconfidence bias is the constant overestimation of one’s own abilities, which we all naturally succumb to - men tend to do so more than women (Jakobsson, Levin & Kotsadam, 2013).

 How is it that we are often not even aware of our own failures?
 Another bias comes into play here.